 The Home Improvement sector stands out amongst the majority of retail, as one where human interaction, customer help and conversations are critical.
 For customers, improving their homes and gardens is rarely ever a single, well-researched purchase, such as you find within furniture or electrical.

 The customer journey in home improvement is fraught with friction, a combination of irregular purchases and complexity, where completing even some of the simplest home improvement projects can lead to customers needing to reach out for help.
 To date, retailers within this sector have not become famous for their service.
 Delays reaching customer service telephone lines or poorly trained staff in-store have generated a poor reputation, with customers preferring to watch YouTube videos or research supplier brand websites for the answers themselves.

-However, to generate long term loyalty, it is critical that these retailers reach-out to their customers and positively engage at every possible touch point.
-Whether this is through clearly defined customer help areas in store, providing clear contact details on websites or in store or through the provision of QR codes at point of sale, providing more information, price comparisons or videos, there is plenty that can be done.
+However, to generate long term loyalty, it is critical that these retailers reach out to their customers and positively engage at every possible touchpoint.
+Whether this is through clearly defined customer help areas in-store, providing clear contact details on websites or in-store or through the provision of QR codes at the point of sale, providing more information, price comparisons or videos, there is plenty that can be done.

 What does the future of DIY retail look like?

 Although envisaging ‘normal life’ is still quite hard, as we exit lockdown, it’s easy to believe that improving our homes and gardens will no longer be a priority for us, falling well behind the growing list of activities, holidays and trips that we’ve been longing for.